zeid-hub/python-p3-v2-orm-relationships/README.md

 The concept of **single source of truth** states we should design our software and data to avoid redundancy.
 In terms of relational database design, we want to store the relationship between two entities in just one place within the database.
-We do this to avoid inconsistencies that often arise when redundant data is not updated in a consistent manner.
+We do this to avoid issues that often arise when redundant data is not updated in a consistent manner.

 When we have a relationship between two classes, we need to figure out where to store the relationship.
 For the one-to-many relationship, the class (or entity) on the "many" side is the owner of the relationship and is responsible for storing the relationship.
 Why?
 Beside each object on the "many" side (i.e.
-Employee) is related to just one entity on the "one" side (i.e. Department), thus it only needs to store a single value to maintain the relationship.
+Employee) is related to just one entity on the "one" side (i.e. Department), thus each employee only needs to store a single value to maintain the relationship with its department.

 ![owning side](https://curriculum-content.s3.amazonaws.com/7134/python-p3-v2-orm/owning_side.png)

-`Employee` is on the many side of the relationship, thus it **owns** the relationship and is responsible for managing the relationship by storing a single piece of data about the associated `Department`.
+`Employee` is on the many side of the relationship, thus it **owns** and manages the relationship by storing a single piece of data about the associated `Department`.

-- The "Employee" class will have an attribute to reference the associated `Department` object.
+- The "Employee" class will have an attribute `department_id` to reference the id of the associated `Department` object.
-- The "employees" table will contain a column to store a foreign key reference to the "departments" table.
+- The "employees" table will contain a column `department_id` to store a foreign key reference to the "departments" table.

 `Department` is on the "one" side of the relationship, thus it should not **store** a list of the associated `Employee` instances.
 Instead, a list of the